follesoe/VSMonoTouch/Readme.md

 reference if missing.

 ## Contributing ##
 The extension supports both Visual Studio 2010 & 2012, while development is done in Visual Studio 2012.
-In order to build and contribute to the project you must have both Visual Studio 2010 & 2012, as well as the Visual Studio SDK for both 2010 & 2012 installed.
+In order to build and contribute to the project you must have both Visual Studio 2010 & 2012 and their SDKs installed.

 ## Credit & Contributers ##
 The MonoTouchFlavorProjectFactory is based on [Jamie Briant's implementationn](https://github.com/jamiebriant/VsMono).